mistralai/client-python/README.md

 # Mistral Python Client

-This client uses poetry as a depedency and virtual environment manager.
+This client uses `poetry` as a dependency and virtual environment manager.

-you can install poetry with@
+You can install poetry with

 ```bash
 pip install poetry